Synfire chain

 A synfire chain (synchronous firing chain) is a feed-forward network of neurons with multiple layers or pools.
-In a synfire chain, neural impulses propagate synchronously back and forth from layer to layer.
+In a synfire chain, neural impulses propagate synchronously from layer to layer to transmit information.
 Each neuron in one layer feeds excitatory connections to neurons in the next, while each neuron in the receiving layer is excited by neurons in the previous layer.

 History

 The term synfire chain was first used by Moshe Abeles in 1982, to account for the appearance of synchronous firing sequences with long inter-spike delays, which resisted explanation in terms of the known properties of cortical physiology.
 This structure, with every neuron in one pool exciting all neurons in the second pool, was suggested by Griffith as a structure that can guarantee a fixed level of activity in a network of excitatory neurons.
 He called this structure a “complete transmission line”.
 Griffith did not study its properties in any detail.
 A fairly similar idea in which synchronized reverberations among neuronal populations transfer information was suggested by Hebb in 1949.
+Modelling studies have shown that synfire chains develop spontaneously in self-organizing recurrent neural networks.
+Detecting synfire chains in the brain requires simultaneous recordings from more than 100 neurons, which is well in reach of modern in vivo electrophysiology.